 WHAT YOU NEED TO DO – WITHIN 14 DAYS FROM THE DATE OF THIS LETTER

-Step 1 Find a recent electricity bill if you have one and let us know by either telephone or email who your supplier is and confirm that the MPAN above is correct.
+Step 1 Find a recent electricity bill if you have one and let us know by either telephone or e-mail who your supplier is and confirm that the MPAN above is correct.

 Step 2 Ring your electricity supplier – inform them that you have received this letter from [Distributors Company Name].